-Enhancement of the central depressive effect may occur if benzodiazepines are combined with centrally-acting drugs such as neuroleptics, tranquillisers, antidepressants, hypnotics, analgesics and anaesthetics, anti-epileptics and sedative antihistamines.
-In the case of narcotic analgesics, enhancement of the euphoria may also occur, leading to an increase in psychological dependence.
-The elderly require special supervision.
+Enhancement of the central depressive effect may occur if benzodiazepines are combined with centrally-acting drugs such as barbiturates, antipsychotics, tranquillisers, antidepressants, hypnotics, anxiolytics, analgesics and anaesthetics, anticonvulsants and sedative antihistamines, antihypertensives and beta-blockers.

 The concomitant use of sedative medicines such as benzodiazepines or related drugs such as Mogadon with opioids increases the risk of sedation, respiratory depression, coma and death because of additive CNS depressant effect.
 The dosage and duration of concomitant use should be limited (see section 4.4).

-Known inhibitors of hepatic enzymes, particularly cythochrome P450 have been shown to reduce the clearance of benzodiazepines and may potentiate their action and known inducers of hepatic enzymes, e.g. rifampicin, may increase the clearance of benzodiazepines.
+Known inhibitors of hepatic enzymes, particularly cytochrome P450 have been shown to reduce the clearance of benzodiazepines e.g cimetidine, some azole antifungal agents, omeprazole, anti-retroviral protease inhibitors, macrolide antibiotics, calcium channel blockers, selective serotonin reuptake inhibitors (SSRIs), and disulfiram and may potentiate their action and known inducers of hepatic enzymes, e.g. rifampicin or St. John's wort, may increase the clearance of benzodiazepines.

 Concomitant intake with alcohol should be avoided.
 The sedative effect may be enhanced when the product is used in combination with alcohol.
 This adversely affects the ability to drive or use machines.